eellak/gsoc2018-clio/README.md

 ### Work done

 The basic implementation of the Clio project resides at [eellak/clio](https://github.com/eellak/clio) and the project is live at [http://snf-831091.vm.okeanos.grnet.gr/](http://snf-831091.vm.okeanos.grnet.gr/).
+Please pay a visit to the [Final Report](https://gist.github.com/gopuvenkat/d8433e5ed78a67e0b114db69ce675235).

 All the commits I've sent to this project can be viewed here : Commits by [@gopuvenkat](https://github.com/eellak/clio/commits?author=gopuvenkat).
 To look into my weekly progress, please refer my personnel [blog](https://gopuvenkat.github.io/).